Kano (city): British colony, indirect rule, and independence

+21st century

 After the introduction of sharia law in Kano State in the early 2000s, many Christians left the city.
 100 people were killed in riots over the sharia issue during October 2001.

 In November 2007, political violence broke out in the city after the People's Democratic Party (PDP) accused the All Nigeria Peoples Party (ANPP) of rigging the November 17 local government elections.
 (The ANPP won in 36 of the state's 44 local Government Areas.)
 Hundreds of youths took to the streets, over 300 of whom were arrested; at least 25 people were killed.
 Buildings set on fire include a sharia police station, an Islamic centre, and a council secretariat.
 280 federal soldiers were deployed around the city.In January 2012, a series of bomb attacks killed up to 162 people.
 Four police stations, the State Security Service headquarters, passport offices and immigration centres were attacked.
 Jihadist insurgents Boko Haram claimed responsibility.
 After the bombings, Kano was placed under curfew.
 The Boko Haram insurgency continued with mass murders in March 2013, November 2014 and February 2015.

 On 6 June 2014, Emir Ado Bayero who reigned as Emir of Kano for over five decades died, and a succession crisis loomed amongst the royal family.
 On 8 June 2014, Sanusi Lamido Sanusi a grandson of former Emir Muhammadu Sanusi I emerged as the new Emir of Kano.
 His accession led to widespread protests from supporters of Sanusi Ado Bayero the Chiroman Kano (Crown Prince) and son of the late Emir Ado Bayero, with allegations that Governor Rabiu Kwankwaso interfered with the king-making process.